Market your Kickstarter campaign to increase your reach and improve your chances of success

 5. Evaluating influencers

-Takeaway – Calculate and establish the reach of every website, blog or author.
+Takeaway – Calculate and establish the reach of every website, blog, or author.
 As a rule, focus on those with the most influence and return on investment.

 6. Establishing relationships through social media